DanialArab/Sphinx/README.md

 5- now we need to generate HTML files:

-cd docs # here we have make.bat file we want to run that with HTML argument because we want to generate HTML
+        cd docs # here we have make.bat file we want to run that with HTML argument because we want to generate HTML .\make.bat html # this is for windows sphinx-build -b html . _build/html # for wsl/ubuntu

 + sphinx-build -- https://www.sphinx-doc.org/en/master/man/sphinx-build.html